Command Line Interface

 Cloud API access token

-Valid token obtained at cs.degirum.com
+Valid token obtained at hub.degirum.com

 Empty